 You must call to reserve a space for your child before every crisis nursery visit.

-You must also fill out paperwork before your child's first visit.
+You will need to fill out paperwork before your child's first visit.
 Please plan to arrive at least 40 minutes before their first scheduled drop-off time to fill out paperwork on-site.
-Thank you!

 Sugar House Crisis Nursery

 Monday - Saturday, 9:00 AM to 5:00 PM

 Monday - Saturday, 8:00 AM to 8:00 PM

 *Please note that in the case of an emergency, the Sugar House and Midvale Crisis Nurseries can be opened during non-operating hours if transportation to West Valley is not possible.

 Crisis Nursery care is available to any parent who needs it.
 No fee is ever charged for nursery use.
 The Crisis Nurseries can be used for preventing abuse and neglect of children, stress breaks, medical emergencies, appointments, legal obligations, job searching, interviews, family emergencies, and other crisis situations.
 There may be restrictions based on medical condition or behavioral issues.
 For specific details please call our Executive Director, Jeff Bird at 801-839-9555.

 Some of the factors that lead to abuse and neglect of children are when parents feel isolated, lack appropriate parenting skills, have unrealistic expectations for children, experience high economic stress, have more children than the parent is prepared to nurture, have children with developmental irregularities, or experience chronic illness.
 When one or more of these stressors are present, children often become targets for their parent's misdirected frustration, anger, and worry.
 Instead of acting out on their children, parents can take them to the safe, nurturing care of the FSC Crisis Nursery.